renovatebot/renovate/docs/usage/config-presets.md

 To host your preset config on GitLab:

 - Create a new repository on GitLab.
-Normally you'd call it `renovate-config` but it can be named anything
+Normally you would call it `renovate-config` but it can be named anything
 - Add a `default.json` to this new repo containing the preset config.
 No other files are necessary
 - In other repos, reference it in an extends array like "gitlab>owner/name", e.g. "gitlab>rarkins/renovate-config"